WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 <!-- How do we roll back this solution in the event of failure?
 Are there any steps that can not easily be rolled back? -->

-If we work on a separate branch, it would be easy to rollback by reverting the branch merge commit.
+To rollback the changes, we would need to set the feature flag to `OFF`.

 ## Risks

 <!-- What risks are we taking with this solution?
 Are there risks that once taken can’t be undone?-->

 The biggest risk I see is that this project might be seen as an "invitation" to scraping.
-Hopefully, the work on providing the dataset would minimize such risks.
+Hopefully, frontend rate limiting and the work on providing the dataset would minimize such risks.

 ## Prior art